pps43/pps43.github.io/content/posts/ai_toolkit_for_dev.md

 - [Github Copilot](https://github.com/features/copilot) (based on OpenAI's `CODEX`), costs $10/mo after 60d trial.
     - Github Copilot Chat, previous named [Github Copilot X](https://github.com/features/preview/copilot-x), based on GPT4.
 Integrated to many IDE as plugins.
-    > 2023.12.4, use `@workspace` to query knowledge about your vscode workspace!
-Use `#file:xxx` to query specific file!
-Analyze terminal errors by clicking "sparkling" icon!
-Summary PR requests for you!
-Ask questions by talking, via `VS Code Speech` plugin.
+    > Updated on December 4, 2023.
+Use `@workspace` to query information about your VS Code workspace!
+Use `#file:xxx` to inquire about a specific file!
+Analyze terminal errors by clicking the "sparkling" icon!
+Summarize PR (Pull Request) for you!
+Ask questions by speaking, via the `VS Code Speech` plugin.
 - [phind](https://www.phind.com/), the AI search engine for developers.
 - [Cursor](https://www.cursor.so/) editor, or vscode plugin `CodeCursor`, read/write current document/code, FREE to try.
 - ⏳[Copilot for Docs](https://githubnext.com/projects/copilot-for-docs), used to learn a SDK/framework/API, can based on private content.